zongseo/zongseo.github.io/_pages/categories/etc.md

 ---
-title: "ETC"
+title: "OTHER"
-taxonomy: ETC
+taxonomy: Other
 layout: category
-permalink: /etc/
+permalink: /other/
 author_profile: true
 ---